kj114022/Texton/notes/Previous/README.md

 ## Contributing

-Think you can make Pantheon better?
+Think you can make Texton better?
 Feel free to open an issue or PR about it!

 ## License